 Do you often feel fatigued?
 Do tiredness and exhaustion make your life tough?
 One of the best ways to reverse this situation is by increasing the oxygen levels in your blood.

-How do you do it?
+How to get more oxygen in your blood?
 That is what this post is all about.
 Read on to know more!

 How To Increase Oxygen Level In Blood

-It is not necessary to spend a lot of money or implement drastic changes in life to enhance the amount of oxygen in your blood.
-You need to make some simple lifestyle changes and adopt healthier habits for success in this regard.
+It is not necessary to spend a lot of money on extensive medical procedures like hyperbaric oxygen therapy, positive airway pressure, pulmonary rehabilitation, and supplemental oxygen to enhance the amount of oxygen in your blood.
+You can easily increase your oxygen levels by making some simple lifestyle changes and adopting healthier habits.

 To ensure your blood is infused with oxygen, you need to work out regularly.
 When you work out, the cells in the body burn oxygen faster than the regular rate (1).
 As the carbon dioxide levels in the body increase, your brain increases the respiration rate to get more supply of oxygen.
-Your lung and heart perform at optimum capacity during the exercise to intake more oxygen.
-It has been observed that people afflicted with COPD and the resultant low oxygen saturation can enhance blood oxygen levels through exercise.
+Your respiratory system and cardiovascular health are at peak performance during aerobic exercise to intake more oxygen.
+It has been observed that people afflicted with COPD and resultant low oxygen saturation can enhance their blood oxygen levels through exercise.

 3. Improvement In Posture